-Carbohydrates are found in lots of foods.
-Whether the carbs are starches, sugars, or fiber, they give the body energy to use right away or to store for later.
-Different types of carbs affect blood sugar differently.
-Learn about the carbs in your diet so you can make healthy choices.
+They're found in lots of foods, and they give your body energy to use right away or to store for later.
+Different types of carbs affect your blood sugar in different ways.

-It's important for people with diabetes to keep their blood sugar levels under control.
-To do this, you'll need to watch serving sizes and read food labels to learn how much carbohydrates are in your food.
-In some cases you may have to guess.
+You'll need to pay attention to serving sizes and read food labels to learn how many grams of carbs are in your food.
+In some cases, you may have to guess.
 Some people aim for 45-60 grams of carbs per meal.
-Suppose you eat a plain turkey sandwich with a half cup of fruit.
-Two slices of bread have 30 carb grams.
-The fruit contains 15 carb grams for a total of 45 grams.
+So, suppose you eat a plain turkey sandwich with a half cup of fruit.
+Two slices of bread have 30 carb grams, and the fruit has 15 carb grams, for a total of 45.
+(The turkey has no carbs.)

 Look for the amount of "total carbohydrate" grams on the food label.
-"Total carbohydrate" can also be broken down as "dietary fiber" and "sugars."
+This category can also be broken down as "dietary fiber" and "sugars."
 But "sugars" won't tell the whole story.
-These include the natural sugars found in fruit and milk products as well as added sugars.
-A food label that lists a form of sugar as the first ingredient may be high in total sugars.
+These include the natural sugars found in fruit and milk products and those that are added.
+A food that lists a form of sugar as its first ingredient may be high in total sugars.

-A balanced diet with at least 3-5 servings of vegetables a day can help you lose weight and control blood sugar.
-And cooked, non-starchy vegetables like okra, beets, or eggplant have only about 5 grams of carbs per half cup.
-Even though you might focus attention on counting carbs, you also need to eat enough protein and healthy fats.
-Don't skip meals, and eat healthy snacks to help keep blood sugar under control.
+That can help you lose weight and control your blood sugar.
+Get at least 3-5 servings of vegetables a day.
+Cooked, non-starchy veggies like okra, beets, or eggplant have only 5 grams of carbs per half cup.
+Even though your attention is on counting carbs, you also need to eat enough protein and healthy fats.
+Don't skip meals, and eat healthy snacks to help keep your blood sugar under control.

 Happy Hour No More?

 Is a glass of wine off-limits?
 It depends.
-Alcohol can cause low blood sugar, so ask your doctor if drinking is safe for you.
-Check your blood sugar levels before and after you drink.
-Only drink in moderation, with food, when blood sugar is under control.
-And check blood sugar levels again before you go to bed to make sure they're within a healthy range.
+Alcohol can cause low blood sugar, so ask your doctor if it's safe for you to drink.
+Check your blood sugar levels before and after.
+Only drink in moderation, with some food, when your blood sugar is under control.
+And check your levels again before you go to bed to make sure they're within a healthy range.